-• Operating or Operator agreement with 5-year term with option to extend up to the total affordability commitment with CMHC, will vary project to project Operating Subsidy Model • Standard operating and support services No cross subsidy
+Operating Agreements: • O to No CMHC security unless specifically required.
+Operating or Operator agreement with 5-year term with option to extend up to the total affordability commitment with CMHC, will vary project to project Operating Subsidy Model• Standard operating and su • No cross subsidy.
+Standard operating and support services.
+No cross subsidy.